KKZbinyakov/Historical-ciphers-app/README.md

 ## Documentation

-The documentation available as of the date of this release is included in HTML format in the docs/manual/ directory.
+The documentation available as of the date of this release is included in HTML format.
 The most up-to-date documentation can be found at [main](https://github.com/KKZbinyakov/Historical-ciphers-app/tree/main).

 ## Installation